The Steve Allen Show

-The Steve Allen Show is an American variety show hosted by Steve Allen from June 1956 to June 1960 on NBC, from September 1961 to December 1961 on ABC, and in first-run syndication from 1962 to 1964.
+The Steve Allen Show is an American variety show hosted by Steve Allen.
+It aired on NBC from June 24, 1956, to June 1960, returned on ABC from September to December 1961, and was revived as a first-run syndicated program distributed by Westinghouse Broadcasting from 1962 to 1964.

-The first three seasons aired on Sunday nights at 8:00 p.m.
-Eastern Time, directly opposite The Ed Sullivan Show.
-It moved to Mondays at 10:00 p.m.
-Eastern in the 1959–60 season under the name The Steve Allen Plymouth Show (sponsored by Plymouth automobile).
-After a season's absence, the series briefly returned on Wednesdays at 7:30 p.m.
-Eastern.
+The NBC series began on Sunday nights at 8:00 p.m.
+Eastern Time, opposite The Ed Sullivan Show.
+It remained on Sundays through the 1958–59 season and moved to Mondays at 10:00 p.m. for the 1959–60 season.
+During its final NBC season it was titled The Steve Allen Plymouth Show, reflecting its sponsorship by Plymouth.
+After a season's absence, the series returned on ABC on Wednesdays at 7:30 p.m. from September through December 1961.

+The syndicated version was generally carried in late-night time periods.
+It was a 90-minute weekday program produced by Westinghouse Broadcasting and offered to stations in first-run syndication.

-The syndicated version aired mostly in late nights.
-The program, between September 1957 and June 1960, became one of the first programs to be telecast in "compatible color".
-Kinescopes of the NBC version were later edited into 104 half-hour episodes and rerun on the "HA!" channel and Comedy Central in the early 1990s, with new introductions by Allen.
+Kinescopes of the NBC series were later edited into 104 half-hour programs and shown on Ha! and Comedy Central in the early 1990s, with newly recorded introductions by Allen.